Better late than never

 Many rallies are taking place in Mysuru and Bengaluru by various outfits calling upon people to be aware of the imperative in consuming water for meeting only essential needs in times of deficient availability of the nature’s gift.
 Sections of the population for whom frugal use of water is a habit from birth don’t need to be freshly made aware of the importance of conserving water.
 But, their presence in the population is a dismal fraction in the total headcount.
 The voluntary outfits may be in for a shock of their lifetime as even residents in urban space are for exceeding the norm of per person daily requirement of water for drinking, cooking, bathing and washing, not to forget flushing the commodes fixed at 160 litres, may be much less.

-READ ALSO Double trouble
+READ ALSO Expert speak

 In the backdrop of the grim prospect of waterless days for people in more than half the area of the State, the many measures announced by the authorities to address the crisis, particularly restoring the sub-soil stock of water by rejuvenating the lakes, are being taken too late.
 However, it is better late than never, as the idiom goes.
 Remorse or regret doesn’t meet the bill.